FROM THE FILMAKERS

 At the same time, Bogdan has embraced the suffering of the survivors and the pogrom victims’ families.
-He showed them that the land of their birth, Poland, was no longer hostile to them; that they can discover the love within them that lies hidden under terrifying memories.
+Most importantly, he showed them that the land of their birth, Poland, was no longer hostile to them; that they can discover the love within them that lies hidden under terrifying memories.

 With both sides open, the injured ones became ready to embrace the pain of a descendant of one of perpetrators.

-It took me time to understand that this story was not only about the people in the film but about you and me.
+In the end, it took me time to understand that this story was not only about the people in the film but about you and me.
 Ask yourself: “How many times in your life were you unable to create or succeed in something because your were stuck inside your own feelings?”
 How many times have you lacked the ability to reach beyond yourself so that you and your opponent can hear each other, particularly when some kind of suffering is concerned?
-This applies to personal relations, community decisions and to the leaders of our countries.
+In the long run, his applies to personal relations, community decisions and to the leaders of our countries.

 Bogdan”s Journey begins with a horrific historical event.
 But if you ask me what the film is about, I will tell you it’s about searching for closeness.